 - Switching mode supply is also lighter in weight.

-- They are more efficient as compared to linear power supply because of no significant heat dissipation or copper losses.
+- They are more efficient in comparison to linear power supplies because there is no significant heat dissipation or copper loss.

-- The variation of voltage is very less when load is added.
+- The variation in voltage is very small when a load is added.